-"Dar La Luz in Color" (To give light or birth) - Dye on Silk Scarf (which can be hung, framed, or worn)- 52" x 8" ( Top section shown) - For Sale - I wanted to concentrate on vibrant colors in this along with the theme of motherhood and life again.
+"Dar La Luz in Color" (To give light or birth) - Dye on Silk Scarf (which can be hung, framed, or worn)- 52" x 8" ( Top section shown) - For Sale at Paris Gibson Museum Store - I wanted to concentrate on vibrant colors in this along with the theme of motherhood and life again.

 "Dar la Luz in Color" - Full View